jellyjellyrobot/neander/README.md

 ![Neander](/Hardware/neander.jpg)

-The Neander is a microcontroller platform that is created for NUS Greyhats' XCTF.
+The Neander is a microcontroller platform that is created for NUS Greyhats' X-CTF.

 This board is based on the ESP8266 microcontroller series by Espressif and derives certain components from Adafruit's Feather and Sparkfun's Thing based on the same microcontroller platform.